jberkenbilt/qfs/README.md

   * If conflicts are found, offer to abort or override.
 * If `-n` was given, stop
 * Otherwise, update the repository:
+  * Prompt for confirmation, exiting if not given
   * Create `.qfs/busy` on the repository
   * Apply changes by processing the diff.
-All changes are made to the repository.
-Ideally, changes would be made to the working database, but this turns out to be impractical because of issues with S3 timestamp granularity.
-See notes.
+All changes are made to the repository and also to a local, in-memory copy of the repository database.
     * Recursively remove anything marked `rm` from s3
     * For each added or changed file, including metadata changes, upload a new version with appropriate metadata.
-  * Regenerate the repository database, writing locally to `.qfs/db/repo.tmp`
+  * Write the locally updated repository database to `.qfs/db/repo.tmp`
   * Upload `.qfs/db/repo.tmp` to `.qfs/db/repo` with correct metadata
   * Upload `.qfs/db/$site` with correct metadata
   * Move `.qfs/db/repo.tmp` to `.qfs/db/repo` locally